rightlit/StackGAN-rev/README.md

 - `*.yml` files are example configuration files for training/testing our models.

-**Pretrained Model**
-- [StackGAN for birds](https://drive.google.com/open?id=0B3y_msrWZaXLNUNKa3BaRjAyTzQ) trained from char-CNN-RNN text embeddings.
-Download and save it to `models/`.
-- [StackGAN for flowers](https://drive.google.com/open?id=0B3y_msrWZaXLX01FMC1JQW9vaFk) trained from char-CNN-RNN text embeddings.
-Download and save it to `models/`.
-- [StackGAN for birds](https://drive.google.com/open?id=0B3y_msrWZaXLZVNRNFg4d055Q1E) trained from skip-thought text embeddings.
-Download and save it to `models/` (Just used the same setting as the char-CNN-RNN.
-We assume better results can be achieved by playing with the hyper-parameters).

 **Run Demos**
 - Run `sh demo/flowers_demo.sh` to generate flower samples from sentences.
 The results will be saved to `Data/flowers/example_captions/`.
 (Need to [download](https://drive.google.com/file/d/0B0ywwgffWnLLZUt0UmQ1LU1oWlU/view) the char-CNN-RNN text encoder for flowers to `models/text_encoder/`.
 Note: this text encoder is provided by [reedscot/icml2016](https://github.com/reedscot/icml2016)).
 - Run `sh demo/birds_demo.sh` to generate bird samples from sentences.
 The results will be saved to `Data/birds/example_captions/`.(Need to [download](https://drive.google.com/file/d/0B0ywwgffWnLLU0F3UHA3NzFTNEE/view) the char-CNN-RNN text encoder for birds to `models/text_encoder/`.
 Note: this text encoder is provided by [reedscot/icml2016](https://github.com/reedscot/icml2016)).